microsoft/dicom-ohif/README.md

 - Disable public network access (`Security + Networking` > `Networking` > `Firewalls and virtual networks` > `Private Endpoint Connections` > `Public Network Acccess` > `Disabled`)
   ![Disable Public Access for OHIF](docs/imgs/ohif-disable-public-access.png)

+The OHIF viewer won't be accessible from the `cdnEndpoint` but instead it will be accessible through `storageAccountWebEndpoint` (which is the storage account static website endpoint).
+But accessing from `storageAccountWebEndpoint` will cause "Cross Origin Isolation is not enabled, read more about it here: https://docs.ohif.org/faq/".
+To resolve this error, you need to change the \Storageaccount\$web\app-config.js file to include `useSharedAccessBuffer: 'FALSE'` under datasource configuration.
+The app-config.js file can be found in the storage account created in the previous step.
+The app-config.js file can be found under the $web container in the storage account.
+You can edit the file by clicking on the file and then clicking on the view/edit  option.
+Once you have made the change, click on the save button on the top.

 Once the remainder of the following steps are completed you will be able to access the OHIF viewer on a device connected to the same virtual network.

 ### Complete the configuration of the application created earlier
 - Go back to browser tab with the AAD application created earlier (or reopen if necessary).